 Here’s how to relieve the financial burden that came with your college degree.

-According to a 2018 report from the Federal Reserve, more than half of young adults who went to college took on debt of some sort.
-What’s more, one-fifth of them have fallen behind on their payments.
+According to a 2021 report from the Federal Reserve, more than half of young adults who went to college took on debt of some sort.
+Eighteen percent of borrowers are behind on their student loan payments, a two percent decrease from before the pandemic.

 Fortunately, there are other options.